kevinma0/kevinma0.github.io/_project/S00-vignettes.md

 I worked a couple of jobs along the way: waiter, barista, busser, food prep, delivery boy.
 I got a temporary place in a few cities.
 I scrubbed floors and toilets at midnight.
 I'd look at the black and white floor tiles and get the vague feeling that once upon a time I had been a student but that was now a very long time ago.

 Some people were puzzled when I told them what I had studied.
 I'd say I liked being around food.
+And stuff.

 ![Sunset out the back of a pickup]({{site.baseurl}}/assets/img/hitching/close.png)

 It's been months since the first night in California.
 The sun is coming down, and I can see the downtown lights of Austin.
-I’m elated, to see my good friend Sam mostly.
+I’m elated, mostly to see my good friend Sam.

 There's so much I want to tell him.